 Plants with thorns are an excellent deterrent to any animal that wants to eat them.
 Thorns come in all sizes and shapes, but they all serve the same purpose.
 As the thorns are so sharp, most animals will not come close to them and would not consider trying to eat them.

-Although we think of the different sharp appendages on cactus, roses, and hawthorns as thorns, these are actually quite different.
+Although we think of the sharp appendages on cacti, roses, and hawthorns as thorns, these are pretty different.
 Cactus have spines, and these are a type of leaf.
-Roses have a prickle on the stem, which grows from the outer skin.
-Thistles also have prickles, while hawthorns, as the name suggests, have true thorns.
+Roses have a tickle on the stem, which grows from the outer skin.
+Thistles also have chills, while hawthorns, as the name suggests, have true thorns.

-Although these plants are harder to eat and provide a good defense, some animals still feed on plants with thorns.
-Donkeys will eat thistles without any problems, while giraffes and camels will use their long tongues to get in between the spines to get to the leaves.
+Although these plants are harder to eat and provide a good defense, some animals feed on plants with thorns.
+Donkeys eat thistles without problems, while giraffes and camels use their long tongues to get in between the spines to get to the leaves.